yangliu-hapara/open-quiz/README.md

 node generate-url.js
 ```

-This will output example URLs using all three encoding methods.
+This will output example URLs using base64 encoding methods with ready-to-use examples.

 ## Deployment to GitHub Pages